ekincixyz/ekincixyz.github.io/_posts/2022-09-30-Incentive-IRL-and-the-Quest-to-Own-Your-Data.md

 ---
 <!-- YYYY-MM-DD-title.md -->
-This post was first published on the dataunions.org blog.
+This post was originally published on dataunions.org on September 30, 2022.

 How do you incentivize the creation of real-world physical infrastructure?
 And what role does decentralized digital technology, like the Streamr Network and the Data Union framework, play in that?